ros-perception/vision_msgs/README.md

 This package is a proposed set of messages to unify computer vision and object detection efforts in ROS.
-Please feel free to suggest specific changesor add functionality with a pull request, and also visit our [Discourse topic](https://discourse.ros.org/t/new-computer-vision-message-standards/1819) for discussion.
+Please feel free to suggest specific changes or add functionality with a pull request, and also visit our [Discourse topic](https://discourse.ros.org/t/new-computer-vision-message-standards/1819) for discussion.

 ## Overview